SiaFoundation/siad/modules/renter/hostdb/README.md

 ## Weight Function
 The hostdb gets initialized with an allowance that can be modified.
-The allowance is used to build a weightFunc that the hosttree depends on to determine the weight of a host.
+The allowance is used to build a weight function that the hosttree depends on to determine the weight of a host.
 Currently, `managedCalculateHostWeightFn` is used to create a `hosttree.WeightFunc` for the hostdb.
 The weight function that is returned accesses fields of the hostdb when called to calculate a weight for